dominodatalab/cdk-cf-eks/convert/README.md

 ### Scale down the old autoscaling groups

-The Domino UI will not be immediately accessible, as the old auto-scaling groups will no longer have all the required permissions for proper functionality.
 You will have two sets of autoscaling groups at this point, so you will want to scale down the old ones.

 Set min/max/desired to 0 on all CDK-provisioned auto-scaling groups.